s1n7ax/nvim-window-picker/README.md

     -- all the windows except the curren window will be highlighted using this -- color
     other_win_hl_color = '#44cc41',

-})
+    -- You can change the display string in status bar.
+    -- It supports '%' printf style.
+Such as `return char .. ': %f'` to display -- buffer filepath.
+See :h 'stl' for details. selection_display = function (char) return char end, })
 ```